-- Using a criterion-based program checklist, the co-op faculty coordinator, the Director of Cooperative Education, and the work place supervisor will assess the career vision statement. - 2.
+- Using a criterion-based program checklist, the co-op faculty coordinator, the Assistant Director of Cooperative Education, and the work place supervisor will assess the career vision statement. - 2.
 The students' work-site supervisor will assess the student's work skills using the employer evaluation form. - 3.
-The Director of Cooperative Education and the Cooperative Education Coordinators will review students' responses to the self-assessment. - 4.
-Students will implement their career development plan and document progress in a written semester report to be presented to faculty, other students, and employers, who will rate the presentation using a criterion-based checklist.
+The Assistant Director of Cooperative Education and the Cooperative Education Coordinators will review students' responses to the self-assessment. - 4.
+Students will implement their career development plan and document their progress in the evaluation of their learning objectives.

-More comprehensive information about the Co-op Program including a current listing of Cooperative Education employers and job listings is housed on the Co-op Office web site at < http://coop.valdosta.edu >.
-The Co-op Office is located in Powell Hall West.
-The office telephone number is 229-333-7172.
+More information about the Co-op Program including a listing of Co-op Education employers and job listings is found on the web site at < www.valdosta.edu/coop >.
+The Co-op Office is located 2nd Floor Powell Hall West.
+Telephone: 229-333-7172.